Miscellaneous

 S = astra_mex_matrix('get', id);

-Return an ASTRA sparse matrix object as a Python sparse matrix of type scipy.sparse.csr_matrix or a Matlab sparse matrix.
+Return an ASTRA sparse matrix object as a Python sparse matrix of type scipy.sparse.csr_matrix or a MATLAB sparse matrix.

 get_size